- Bollente Companies, Inc. (BOLC)

 VistaGen Therapeutics, Inc. (VSTA)

-VistaGen's versatile stem cell technology platform, Human Clinical Trials in a Test Tube™, has been developed to provide clinically relevant predictions of potential heart and liver toxicity of promising new drug candidates long before they are ever tested on humans.
+VistaGen's versatile stem cell technology platform, Human Clinical Trials in a Test Tube™, provides clinically relevant predictions of potential heart and liver toxicity of promising new drug candidates long before they are ever tested in animal or human studies.

 Chief Executive Officer - Shawn K. Singh, J.D.